Path to function: Management > Connections > Add > OIDC

 Access to the configuration of your OIDC provider

-Your OIDC’s ‘wellknown’ config address (or file).
-This will be available from your provider’s documentation if it is not in the admin interface.
+Your OIDC’s ‘wellknown’ config address.
+This will be available from your provider’s documentation if it is not in its admin interface.

 If you are migrating from an alternative IdP such as Shibboleth, also see: Migrating from your own IdP